paramrathour/Image-Grid-Generator/README.md

-    --save-png                   Pass if desired output image extension is 'png' --save-jpg                   Pass if desired output image extension is 'jpg' --black-blank-image          Pass if desired blank images are required to be all black image exactly at center in case of a spiral grid
+    --save-png                   Pass if desired output image extension is 'png' --save-jpg                   Pass if desired output image extension is 'jpg' --black-blank-image          Pass if desired blank images are required to be all black

 For image cropping (0-based-indexing of pixel coordinates)